gigahidjrikaaa/Fastpull/README.md

 - `FASTPULL_VERSION_OVERRIDE`: Override runner version (e.g., `2.300.0`).
 - `FASTPULL_RUNNER_SHA256`: SHA256 to verify the downloaded runner archive.

+PAT-based token generation (optional):
+- `FASTPULL_GH_PAT`: A GitHub Personal Access Token used to automatically create a short‑lived runner registration token via the GitHub API.
+- `GITHUB_TOKEN`: Also recognized as a source for the PAT if `FASTPULL_GH_PAT` is not set.
+- `FASTPULL_USE_PAT`: `yes`/`no` to enable using the PAT automatically.
+Default: `yes` if a PAT is present, otherwise `no`.

+PAT permissions: the PAT must be allowed to create self‑hosted runner registration tokens.
+- Fine‑grained token: grant “Self‑hosted runners: Read and write” on the repository (and on the organization for org‑level).
+- Classic token: repo access for private repos (or public_repo for public), and organization scope that allows Actions runner management for org‑level.

 These are demonstrated in `docs/cloud-init/*.yml` for various cloud providers.

 ## Security